-Look for them and you can find plenty of excuses not to make music and you can join the masses of the would’ve been should’ve been but why put yourself through such pain?
-As a creative person, you owe it to yourself to create a lifestyle that aligns you with your purpose, that gives you ample opportunities to make music on the go.
-Do that and you may find you’re happier and more productive too!
+Look for them and you can find plenty of excuses not to make music and you can join the masses of the would’ve been should’ve been but why put yourself through that?
+As a creative person, you owe it to yourself to create a lifestyle that aligns you to your purpose.
+You know, one that gives you ample opportunities to make music on the go.
+Do that and be happier, and more productive too!

 (iOS / Free)